Evan Soltas

 About Me

-I am a public finance economist whose research primarily focuses on housing and urban policy.
-My recent work closely examines the effects of taxes, subsidies, and regulations on real estate development.
-Beyond this, I have also conducted research on the social safety net and occupational licensing regulations.
+I am a public finance economist working on housing and urban policy.
+My recent research measures how taxes, subsidies, and regulations shape real estate development.
+I have also written on the social safety net and occupational licensing.

-I received my Ph.D. in economics from MIT in 2024.
-Prior to joining Princeton, I was a postdoctoral fellow at Microsoft Research.
-I also served as a staff economist at the U.S. Council of Economic Advisers from 2021 to 2022.Working Papers
+I received my Ph.D. in economics from MIT in 2024 and was a postdoctoral fellow at Microsoft Research before joining Princeton.
+From 2021 to 2022, I served as a staff economist at the White House Council of Economic Advisers.

 "Self-Targeting in U.S. Transfer Programs"

 with Charlie Rafkin and Adam Solomon.
-Resubmitted, Journal of Political Economy.
-April 2025.
+Accepted, Journal of Political Economy.
+November 2025.

 "The Price of Inclusion: Evidence from Housing Developer Behavior"